Priscilla Norman: Politics

-During the First World War, she ran a voluntary hospital in Wimereux, France with her husband.
-She was awarded the Mons Star for her services and created a CBE for her war services.
+Lady Norman was awarded the Mons Star and bar for her services, mentioned in dispatches and in 1917 created a CBE for her war services.

-After the creation of the Imperial War Museum in 1917 she became chair of one of its subcommittees (the Women's Work Subcommittee) and was instrumental in ensuring that the contributions of women during the war were recorded and included in the museum's collections.
-Having an interest in mental health issues, she became the first woman to be appointed to the board of the Royal Earlswood Hospital in 1926.
-During the Second World War she was a driver for the Women's Voluntary Service in London.
+She was involved with the Imperial War Museum (IWM) from its inception in 1917, she was their first female trustee, appointed in 1920.
+She was chair of one of its subcommittees (the Women's Work Subcommittee) from 1917 and was instrumental in ensuring that the contributions of women during the war were recorded and included in the museum's collections.
+Her connection with the IWM continued for many years, with the IWM Art Collection moved for safety reasons for storage at Ramster during the Second World War.